MuhammadVT/machine_learning_projects/README.md

 # machine-learning
-Solution for projects in Udacity's Machine Learning curriculum
+My solutions to the projects in Udacity's Machine Learning curriculum.
+Each project is located in a subfolder under the *projects* folder.